Efficient Estimation for Staggered Rollout Designs: Abstract

 \section{Abstract}

-This paper studies efficient estimation of causal effects when treatment is (quasi-) randomly rolled out to units at different points in time.
-We solve for the most efficient estimator in a class of estimators that nests two-way fixed effects models and other popular generalized difference-in-differences methods.
+We study estimation of causal effects in staggered rollout designs, i.e. settings where there is staggered treatment adoption and the timing of treatment is as-good-as randomly assigned.
+We derive the most efficient estimator in a class of estimators that nests several popular generalized difference-in-differences methods.
 A feasible plug-in version of the efficient estimator is asymptotically unbiased with efficiency (weakly) dominating that of existing approaches.
-We provide both $t$-based and permutation-test based methods for inference.
-We illustrate the performance of the plug-in efficient estimator in simulations and in an application to \citet{wood_procedural_2020}'s study of the staggered rollout of a procedural justice training program for police officers.
-We find that confidence intervals based on the plug-in efficient estimator have good coverage and can be as much as eight times shorter than confidence intervals based on existing state-of-the-art methods.
-As an empirical contribution of independent interest, our application provides the most precise estimates to date on the effectiveness of procedural justice training programs for police officers.
+We provide both $t$-based and permutation-test-based methods for inference.
+In an application to a training program for police officers, confidence intervals for the proposed estimator are as much as eight times shorter than for existing approaches.